 Make sure no box goes unchecked.
 Download our free office move checklist today.

-Each of these will have their own costs associated with them, and your project manager can help you determine what vendors you will need to engage and help estimate these costs.
+Each of these will have its own costs associated with them, and your project manager can help you determine what vendors you will need to engage and help estimate these costs.

 How to Budget for Your First Year of Leasing a New Office Space